Developer(s) – Grasshopper Manufacture

 Controls – 8/10

 At this point, the Wii was a relatively new console, and early into its shelf life, so motion controls will have still been a question of trial and error to a certain extent.
 However, there are a select few fundamentals that this game didn’t get right.
 The bike riding mechanics, for example, are pretty difficult to get to grips with, and even when the basics of it are mastered, a lot of time will still be spent crashing into cars and walls.
-Aside from that, the remote and nunchuck can also prove to be unresponsive at time during context-sensitive combat sequences.
+Aside from that, the remote and nunchuck can also prove to be unresponsive at times during context-sensitive combat sequences.
 Otherwise, there are no other issues to address, and basic combat is handled quite well.

 Lifespan – 6/10

-To complete the game to 100% the first time round, players can generally send about 20 to 25 hours doing it, which whilst not unforgivable, is still a little bit underwhelming for a game of its size and potential.
-There is replay value to be had, since there is an extended ending to unlock after completing the game on hard mode, but that also makes it inaccessible to a certain extent, since now every gamer will be comfortable with taking to playing the game at a higher difficulty in order to unlock something offering no real incentive.
+To complete the game to 100% the first time around, players can generally send about 20 to 25 hours doing it, which whilst not unforgivable, is still a little bit underwhelming for a game of its size and potential.
+There is replay value to be had since there is an extended ending to unlock after completing the game on hard mode, but that also makes it inaccessible to a certain extent, since now every gamer will be comfortable with taking to playing the game at a higher difficulty in order to unlock something offering no real incentive.

 Storyline – 8/10

 The story of No More Heroes follows a stereotypical otaku named Travis Touchdown, who for purposes unknown to the gamer for the longest time, is competing within the United Assassin’s Association to become their foremost ranked assassin.
 The story does unfold into something much more interesting and convoluted than it seems at first glance, I think it’s marred down severely by Travis’ persona, as I think he is one of the most annoying video game protagonists of all time.
-His persona gradually changes for the better in the second game, but throughout the first instalment, I couldn’t help but get a sense of dramatic irony, since it is particularly obvious that Travis is being manipulated to suit somebody else’s needs, and the fact that he couldn’t seem to realize it sooner was cringe worthy in my opinion.
+His persona gradually changes for the better in the second game, but throughout the first installment, I couldn’t help but get a sense of dramatic irony, since it is particularly obvious that Travis is being manipulated to suit somebody else’s needs and the fact that he couldn’t seem to realize it sooner was cringe-worthy in my opinion.

 Originality – 7/10